fotoalin/regular-expression-patterns/common_regex_pattern.md

-Extract the total (number of 2 digits) from product name:
+Extract the total from product name (number of 2 digits):
 > regex = '.*\/(\d{1,2}).*\n*.*'